 A notorious charge against the Comics Code Authority was that it was racist, supported by an incident in which a story titled "Judgement Day"; which had been previously published in 1953 before the CCA's formation was not approved by the CCA in reprint because the protagonist was an astronaut who in the last panel was revealed to be a black man.

 Other less insidious, but equally ridiculous incidents involved the potential censorship of comic author Marv Wolfman's last name because it happened to be "Wolfman," and the disapproval of a story involving the dangers of drug addiction.
 The second incident occurred when Marvel Editor-in-Chief Stan Lee was approached by the US Department of Health, Education and Welfare about publishing a comic on the dangers of drug abuse.
 Stan Lee wrote a three-part story for Amazing Spider-Man in which a friend of Peter Parker (Spider-Man's true identity) became addicted to prescription drugs.
 The CCA refused to approve the story, prompting Lee to publish Amazing Spider-Man #96-98 (May-July, 1971) without the Comics Code seal.

 Although the Comics Code Authority has been revised numerous times over the decades to allow greater creativity, many independent publishers never sought the CCA's approval and eventually the two largest publishers, Marvel and DC Comics, abandoned the code, with Archie Comics following suit as the last comics company to carry the seal, effectively ending the Comics Code Authority's half-century of censorship.

 Showcase #4 (Sept-Oct.
 1956) featured the first appearance of the Silver-Age Flash.

 After World War II, comics began to take a downturn in popularity and many publishers went out of business before the 1950s.
-During the 1950's most publishers turned to genres other than superheroes.
-In a constant quest to stay viable, publishers printed comics about crime, cowboys, monsters, romance and war.
-Whatever genre was popular at the moment.
+In a constant quest to stay viable, remaining publishers turned to genres other than superheroes; printing comics about crime, cowboys, monsters, romance and war.
+Whatever was popular at the moment.